 The skin is the largest organ in the human body.
 And your skin’s health can have a huge effect on your self-esteem and quality of life.
 Blemishes to moles to discomfort or pain in your skin are not things you should just ignore.
 Pay attention to your skin, and don’t hesitate to see your primary care provider when skin concerns cross your mind.

-WWMG’s primary care providers can evaluate and assess your skin concerns and provide an individualized treatment plan based on their findings, to support your overall health and wellness.
+WWMG’s primary care providers can evaluate and assess your skin concerns and provide an individualized treatment plan to support your overall health and wellness.

 What are the signs of unhealthy or abnormal skin?